pennhanlee/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 b/101` Edits the bookmark of the 1st book to be `101`.

+### Set goal for your book: `goal`

+Set a reading goal to finish a certain page by a deadline for a book in the list.

+Format: `goal INDEX p/PAGE d/DEADLINE`

+* Sets goal for the book at the specified `INDEX`.
+The index refers to the index number shown in the displayed book list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Page number and deadline must be provided.

 ### Clearing all books : `clear` [coming soon]

 Clears all books from the Storage Library.